Average annual growth rate

 The household population is the estimated resident population (ERP) that usually lives in private dwellings.
 It is the ERP less the population that usually lives in non-private dwellings.

-Intercensal discrepancy is the difference between two estimates of a census year population, the first based on the latest census and the second arrived at by updating the 30 June estimate of the previous Census date estimate with intercensal components of population change which take account of information available from the latest census.
+Intercensal discrepancy is the difference between two estimates at 30 June of a Census year population: the first based on the latest Census and the second arrived at by updating the 30 June estimate of the previous Census date estimate with intercensal components of population change which take account of information available from the latest Census.
 It is caused by errors in the start and/or finish population estimates and/or in estimates of births, deaths or migration in the intervening period which cannot be attributed to a particular source.
 For further information see Population Estimates: Concepts Sources and Methods, 2009 (cat. no. 3228.0.55.001).